Go-Maun/Keegan-Lawrance-User-Documentation/README.md

 These instructions will help guide a user towards running CLion using a Cygwin library.

-We went through the process of downloading both Cygwin and CLion multiple times to refine our instruction set.
+Through the process of downloading both Cygwin and CLion multiple times, we were able to refine our instructions to ensure that our instructions can be understood by anyone.

-We used markdown with some HTML incorperation to create the 6 webpages for this assignment.
-We used paint.ned to edit the screenshots.
+With the use of markdown with some HTML tags, we spent time creating an appealing dosument to follow along with that is easy to navigate.
+We used paint.net to edit the screenshots to make steps as easy as possible to follow for our users.